-The population in this setting is shrinking as efforts are made to shift facility-based residential supports to community-based supports.
-Between 2015 and 2016, the total population decreased by over 6.1% from 436 individuals to 409 individuals.
-The population remaining in facilities is the oldest of all residential settings, with more than 39% over the age of 65.
-In 2016, 27 people died for a crude adult mortality rate of 66.0 per thousand.
-The mortality rates in 2016 and 2015 for this setting were not significantly different.
-13 Because of the changes to the underlying population in this setting, comparisons between years should be made with caution.
+The proportion of the population in this setting continues to shrink as efforts are made to shift facility-based residential supports to community-based supports.
+Between 2016 and 2017, the percentage of the DDS population residing in DDS Facilities decreased from 2% (2016) to 1% (2017).
+The population remaining in facilities is the oldest of all residential settings, with more than 42% over the age of 65.
+In 2017, 22 people died for a crude adult mortality rate of 53.9 per thousand.
+The mortality rates in 2017 and 2016 for this setting were not significantly different.
+14 Because of the changes to the underlying population in this setting, comparisons between years should be made with caution.